majtobijakodric/bricks/README.md

 # The Bricks

-A space-themed brick breaker where you pilot a rocket through asteroid fields.
-Destroy asteroids, collect abilities, and manage your fuel reserves to survive.
+A space-themed brick breaker where you guide a rocket through an asteroid field, manage limited fuel, collect charged abilities, and clear the entire sector to win.

 ## Features

-- **Asteroid Field Gameplay** - Blast through procedurally-arranged asteroids with a rocket that bounces and ricochets
+- **Asteroid Field Gameplay** - Bounce the rocket off the pad and clear a 4 x 12 asteroid layout.
-- **Fuel System** - Your fuel depletes over time and when the rocket escapes into space; gray asteroids restore fuel
+- **Fuel System** - Fuel drains during flight and when the rocket drops below the play area; gray asteroids restore fuel.
-- **Ability System** - Blue and red asteroids charge abilities that trigger random effects (pad speed boosts, fuel pauses, rocket stabilization)
+- **Ability System** - Blue and red asteroids charge abilities that apply random temporary gameplay effects.
-- **Difficulty Modes** - Easy, Medium, Hard, and Experimental presets control rocket/pad speed and fuel drain rate
+- **Difficulty Modes** - Easy, Medium, Hard, and Experimental presets change rocket and pad speed.
-- **Sprite-Based Visuals** - Asteroids rendered from pixel art sprite sheets with weighted color distribution
+- **Experimental Controls** - Experimental mode exposes SweetAlert sliders for manual rocket and pad speed tuning.
+- **Score History** - Runs are saved in local storage with score, timestamp, finish status, and difficulty.
+- **Win and Loss Modals** - SweetAlert2 is used for score history, settings, game over, and victory screens.
-- **Space Aesthetic** - Custom fonts (Orbitron, Oxanium, JetBrains Mono) and space background
+- **Sprite-Based Visuals** - Pixel-art asteroid, rocket, and pad sprites sit on top of a space background with floating planets.

 ## Tech Stack

 - **Build**: Vite
 - **Styling**: Tailwind CSS v4, custom CSS
-- **UI**: Lucide icons, SweetAlert2
+- **UI**: SweetAlert2, Lucide icons
-- **Fonts**: Orbitron, Oxanium, JetBrains Mono
+- **Fonts**: Stepalange, JetBrains Mono
 - **Deployment**: GitHub Pages

 ## Project Structure